Platform supply vessel using dynamic positioning with real-time fuel monitoring for DP fuel optimization

 That makes DP fuel optimization different from voyage optimization.

 The objective is not to reduce power blindly.
-It is to understand whether DP fuel burn matches the operating condition.
+It is to understand whether fuel burn matched the DP requirement and whether the vessel was configured appropriately for the operation.

 Key Findings